RedHenDev/vibe/README.md

 -f opening message for controls and goal

--f simple mobile button for locomotion
+DONE-f simple mobile button for locomotion

 -f button to access menu on mobile